-PR Internship with Edinburgh PR Agency Holyrood Partnership
+PR Internship with Edinburgh PR Agency Holyrood PR

 Thursday, February 16th, 2017

-FROM RESEARCHING THE PAST TO LOOKING AT MY FUTURE – MY FIRST TWO WEEKS AT EDINBURGH PR AGENCY, THE HOLYROOD PARTNERSHIP
+FROM RESEARCHING THE PAST TO LOOKING AT MY FUTURE – MY FIRST TWO WEEKS AT EDINBURGH PR AGENCY, THE Holyrood PR

 STRAIGHT from the madness of Christmas and New Year retail work, I arrived at the offices of Holyrood PR two weeks ago – hoping to acquire new skills and a better defined idea of my future career.